aroutinr/laravel-invoice/README.md

 			->fixedDiscountLine('A Cool Discout', 5000) // Optional

 			// To add a percentage value for the tax, use the taxLine() method.
-			// This method requires a description and the value (expressed as a percentage) of the tax.
+			// This method requires a description and the value of the tax.
-			->taxLine('Tax 3%', 3) // Optional
+			->taxLine('Tax 3%', 300) // Optional

 			// Use the customField() method to add any additional information to the invoice,
 			// such as payment terms, warranty information, and so on.